Nilrem404/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from my local machine's IP
-My local machine's IP

 Machines within the network can only be accessed by SSH.
 Only the Jump-Box-Provisioner was able to access the ELK-Network via SSH